Imperative process algebra with abstraction: Soundness and Completeness

-\end{proof} The proof of Lemma~\ref{lemma-glr-abstr-free} involves constructions of guarded linear recursive specifications from guarded linear recursive specifications for the operators of \deACPet\ other than the abstraction operators.
+\begin{lemma} For all abstraction-free $t \in \ProcTermr$, there exists a guarded lin\-ear recursive specification $E$ and $X \in \vars(E)$ such that $\deACPetr \Ent [2] t = \rec{X}{E}$. \end{lemma} \begin{proof} This is easily proved by structural induction on $t$.
+The proof involves constructions of guarded linear recursive specifications from guarded linear recursive specifications for the operators of \deACPet\ other than the abstraction operators.
 For the greater part, the constructions are reminiscent of operations on process graphs defined in Sections~2.7 and~4.5.5 from~\cite{BW90}.